KerorinNorthFox/osu-framework-wiki-ja/Playing-audio.md

 In order to retrieve samples from a different location than the default `Resources/Samples/` directory, a custom sample store is required.

 To create a custom sample store, pass a `ResourceStore` to `AudioManager.GetSampleStore()`.
 This will return an `ISampleStore` to be used for future lookups.
-The custom sample store will have its audio (e.g. volume) adjusted by the global sample store
+The custom sample store will have its audio (e.g. volume) adjusted by the global sample store.

 ```csharp
 [BackgroundDependencyLoader]